Damallsvenskan: Organisation

-2023 clubs and stadiums
+2025 clubs and stadiums

-Note: 1 According to each club information page at the Swedish Football Association website for Damallsvenskan.

 Media coverage

-Games from the 2022 Damallsvenskan are broadcast on the Swedish sports television channel, Viaplay.
-International viewers can subscribe on Fanseat.
+Games from the 2022 Damallsvenskan were broadcast on the Swedish sports television channel, Viaplay.
+International viewers watched on Fanseat via subscription.

 Previous winners

 The list of Swedish champions (1973–87) and winners of the Damallsvenskan (1988–present):

 From 1988 to 1992 a play-off round was played.
 The top four teams after the regular season played a semi-final and final.

-Malmö FF, LdB FC Malmö and FC Rosengård are the same club.
+Malmö FF (until 2005), LdB FC Malmö and FC Rosengård are the same club.

+Kopparbergs/Göteborg FC became BK Häcken in 2021.

 Player records

 Top scorers

 The following is a list of top scorers (skyttedrottningar) by season.
 Lena Videkull has won the award a record five times, while Hanna Ljungberg holds the record for most goals in a season with 39.